ECIP 1111: Olympia EVM and Protocol Upgrades Source

 Summary

-The Olympia Upgrade applies well-established EVM upgrades and adds a consensus-level redirect of BASEFEE to a transparent, auditable treasury.
-It preserves all EVM guarantees, introduces no new opcodes or runtime changes, and maintains strict isolation between protocol consensus and governance execution.
-With comprehensive testnet validation and multi-client alignment, the upgrade strengthens Ethereum Classic’s security while enabling sustainable development funding.
+The Olympia Upgrade applies established EVM improvements and adds a single, consensus-level modification to redirect BASEFEE to a transparent, immutable treasury.
+It preserves all EVM guarantees, introduces no backward-incompatible changes, and maintains strict separation between consensus rules and governance execution.
+With thorough testnet validation, cross-client alignment, and audits, the upgrade strengthens Ethereum Classic’s sustainability and security.

 Copyright and related rights waived via